 The Memorial season is upon us!
-This year, Jehovah’s Witnesses will be observing the Memorial of Christ’s Death on March 23rd after sundown.
+Jehovah’s Witnesses will be observing the Memorial of Christ’s Death.
 Millions will join them to listen to a lecture and observe what happens.
 Most, by far, will refuse to participate in the Supper and will reject the bread and wine as it is passed.
 But in among them will be those who are ambivalent.
 They are not sure whether they should follow the crowd, or whether they should obey Christ.

 The uncertain ones have come to understand that ‘unless they eat and drink of the Christ, they will not gain life, they will not be resurrected, and they will not be in union with Christ.’
 (John 6:53-56) They know that there is only one Christian hope (the hope to be with Christ in heaven), one spirit (the anointing), one baptism (into Christ’s death), and one God who is Father of all of them.
 (Ephesians 4:4-6) Yet, the fear of men will challenge their faith.
 Some will overcome their fear and do what Jesus asked of them.
 (Matthew 26:26-28) Some will not.